-- If the applicant does not check the box "This project does not qualify as a Disadvantaged Community" they are required to provide project map(s) and provide the DAC information as required in both A & B. - Maps should include all census tracts/schools that the project influences, not just the ones that are disadvantaged.
+- If the applicant does not check the box "This project does not qualify as a Disadvantaged Community" they are required to provide project map(s) and provide the DAC information as required in both A & B. - Maps should include all census tracts/schools that the project reaches, not just the ones that are disadvantaged

-When evaluating the first part of sub-question C, the evaluator should consider:
+When evaluating sub-question C the evaluator should consider:

-- Does the project provide reasonable improvements to close missing gaps; increases needed routes or connections (such as access to and/or community safety for disadvantaged community residents to parks, greenways, open space, health care centers, transit stops, and other community assets) or addresses the poor conditions of an existing route. - If developing a new route/connection, will the project result in a convenient and logical route that residents will want to use because it offers improved access to destinations the community commonly utilizes?

-- Will the project address the lack of or need for active transportation planning?
-And/or does the project address the community concerns about the lack of pedestrian or bicycle safety education in their community. - Will the project address a "need" that was identified by the local community and is supported by backup documentation/attachments?
+- Does the project provide reasonable improvements to close missing gaps; increase needed routes or connections (such as access to and/or community safety for disadvantaged community residents to parks, greenways, open space, health care centers, transit stops, and other community assets); or address the poor conditions of an existing route? - If developing a new route/connection, will the project result in a convenient and logical route that residents will want to use because it offers improved access to destinations the community commonly utilizes? - Will the project address the lack of, or need for, active transportation planning?
+And/or does the project address the community concerns about the lack of pedestrian or bicycle safety education in their community?